healeycodes/pi/README.md

 # :pie: pi dashboard

 This is the monorepo for my Raspberry Pi dashboard!
+It's me-ware, and you're unlikely to use it but I'm happy to help you set it up.

-A module system allows different features to be toggled on and off so you don't need my exact hardware setup.
+It includes: a module system allows different features to be toggled on and off so you don't need my exact hardware setup.
 It also allows multiple Pis to use the same server.

 - :house: a Windows 98 themed dashboard.
 - :satellite: view the list of visible GPS satellites from a GPS hardware device.